 Certain areas of Poland have been classified as being mild to moderately deficient in iodine.
 Iodine prophylaxis (a preventive protection measure aimed to avoid the health damage of individuals resulting from an accumulation of radioactive iodine in the thyroid in case of nuclear or radiation accident (source)) based only on iodised household table salt that contains 30 mg of potassium iodide per kg of salt has been highly effective (source).
 If iodised salt is left exposed to the air, that it will slowly lose its iodine content (source).

 Many try and mimic the Japanese intake of iodine and depending on their source of information; it could be dangerous.
 The amount of iodine the Japanese consume daily from seaweeds has previously been estimated as high as 13.5 to 45 mg/day (source, source).
 Dr Lawrence Wilson suggests that the current RDA is too low and that the ideal dosage of iodine today is much higher, somewhere between 5 and 15 mg daily (source).
 However, a literature-based analysis estimates that the Japanese iodine intake-- mostly from seaweeds--averages 1,000-3,000 mcg per day or 1-3 mg/day (source).
-Thus it appears that a daily intake of 2,000 mcg (2 mg) is a safe dosage and non-toxic.
+Thus it appears that a daily intake of 2,000 mcg (2 mg) is a safe dosage and non-toxic that replicates the Japanese consumption of iodine.

 Urinary Iodine test has revived due to the interest and growing realisation of a widespread iodine deficiency (source).